pavanKulkarni2000/college_management/README.md

 ## College Administration Management System

-An application used college administration, built with React and Express.
+An application used for college administration, built with React and Express.

 ## Project Screen Shots